raspberrypilearning/music-player/en/step_5.md

 **Debug:** My micro:bit won't pair

-If your micro:bit won't pair using the method above, it will download the program for you.

-**Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left hand side.
-If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.

-**MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left hand side.
-If it is there, drag the downloaded `.HEX` file to it, your program will be saved to your micro:bit and you should be able to use it.

 If your micro:bit isn't showing up, try unplugging it and plugging it back in.
 You can also try a different USB port or USB cable if they are available.

+If your micro:bit doesn't pair, you can use the Download button to download your program as a .HEX file.
+You can then move the program onto your micro:bit using your file system.

+**Windows:** Open **File Explorer** and check that you can see `MICROBIT` under `This PC` on the left-hand side.
+If it is there, drag the downloaded `.HEX` file to it.
+Your program will be saved to your micro:bit and you should be able to use it.

+**MacOS:** Open **Finder** and check that you can see `MICROBIT` under `Locations` on the left-hand side.
+If it is there, drag the downloaded `.HEX` file to it.
+Your program will be saved to your micro:bit and you should be able to use it.

 --- /task ---